WINKgroup/winkit-cli-angular/resources/templates/project_template/README.md

 8. Open the admin detail and populate the userRole field with the value `ADMIN` then save.

-9. Now you can log into Winkular using these user credentials!
+9. Now you can log into Winkit using these user credentials!

 # Commands

-### winkular init
+### winkit init

-The Winkular CLI makes it easy to create an application that already works, right out of the box.
+The Winkit CLI makes it easy to create an application that already works, right out of the box.
 <br>Included are: authentication, password recovery, user CRUD, profile page, file upload, etc. And everything will work after this command!

-### winkular create:model|cm \<name\>
+### winkit create:model|cm \<name\>

 Generate a new model and its associated server model, ready to be mapped.
 <br>Let's explain with an example:
 ```
-winkular create:model Foo
+winkit create:model Foo
 ```
 This command will generate two files:
 ##### 1. src/app/models/Foo.ts